imhotep/WebNotifications/README.md

 Using this plugin requires [Android Cordova](www.cordova.io)

-1. To install the plugin, move webnotifications.js to your project's www folder and include it after including cordova.js:

-    &lt;script type="text/javascript" src="cordova.js"&gt;&lt;/script&gt;<br/>
-    &lt;script type="text/javascript" src="webnotifications.js"&gt;&lt;/script&gt;

-2. Move WebNotifications.[h,m] into your Plugin folder.

-3. Add WebNotifications to your list of supported plugins in your plist file.

-4. Modify your AppDelegate.m file to add the code supplied in the AppDelegate.m.diff file.
+1. Modify your AppDelegate.m file to add the code supplied in the AppDelegate.m.diff file.

 ## Using the plugin